Rental Rules at Orihuela Costa – 2026

 • on your personal website,

-• on your social media posts, including simple Facebook posts.
+• on your social media publications, including a simple Facebook post.

-For properties with a tourist licence, the law also requires the installation of the official red plaque issued by the Generalitat Valenciana.
-This plaque must be placed outside the property, preferably next to the main entrance door, and must be visible from the access point.
+For properties with a tourist licence, the regulations also require the display of the official red plaque, available for purchase online.
+It must be installed outside the property, ideally near the front door, visible from the main access point.

-Failure to display the NRA or the official plaque is an infraction, even if the property is administratively compliant.
+The absence of the NRA or the official plaque constitutes an infringement, even if the property is fully compliant administratively.

-The identity of every traveller must be registered within 24 hours of arrival through the official Hospederías platform of the Guardia Civil.
-This applies to both tourist and seasonal rentals.
+The identity of each traveller must be registered within 24 hours of arrival via the official Hospederías platform of the Guardia Civil.
+This obligation applies to all tourist and seasonal rentals.

 • Secure digital transmission.